-We intend to use the net proceeds of this offering to repay all of the outstanding indebtedness under the Revolving Credit Facility and the SMBC Financing Facility, make investments in middle market companies in accordance with our investment objective and, to the extent that any proceeds remain, for general corporate purposes.
-As of January 15, 2024, there were outstanding borrowings under the Revolving Credit Facility and the SMBC Facility of approximately \$24.6 million and \$44.6 million, respectively, all of which will be paid down using the net proceeds from this offering.
+We intend to use the net proceeds of this offering to repay a portion of outstanding indebtedness under the Facility, make investments in middle market companies in accordance with our investment objective and, to the extent that any proceeds remain, for general corporate purposes.

+As of , 2023, we had \$ million of indebtedness outstanding under the Facility.
+Our Facility matures on , 20 , and borrowings under the Facility bears interest on a per annum basis of .